Polish Car Brands

 Jelcz Logo

 The company was founded in 1952.
-As in the previous case, the basis of the range are vans, heavy cars, and buses.
-In addition, Jelcz’s product range includes military vehicles and rocket launchers.
-In short, the company’s specialization is quite responsible and solid.
+As in the previous case, the basis of the model range is vans, heavy vehicles, and buses.
+In addition, the Jelcz product range includes military vehicles and rocket launchers.
+In short, the specialization of the company is quite responsible and solid.

-The logo is in blue.
-The cold, business-like shade is very appealing to this company and its product range.
-It stands for seriousness, discretion, and a responsible approach to business.
+The logo is in the color blue.
+The cold, business-like shade is very much in keeping with this company and its range of products.
+It symbolizes seriousness, prudence, and a responsible approach to business.

-The emblem begins with a stylized letter “J,” located inside an oval frame with gaps in two places.
-Next to this element is the word mark – the company name, for which large letters without serifs are used.
+The emblem begins with a stylized letter “J,” located inside an oval frame with breaks in two places.
+Next to this element is a verbal sign – the name of the company, for which large sans serif letters are used.

 This logo is characterized by minimalism.
 Nevertheless, the logo does not look primitive.
-It is simple, powerful, and compelling.
+It is simple, powerful, and convincing.

 FSM